-You could also create a dummy which was 1 if a house was non brick and 0 if brick.
+You could also create a dummy which is 1 if a house is non-brick and 0 if it is brick.

-That would be fine, but the meaning of β_2 which change.
+You would get the fit, but the meaning of β_2 would change.

 You can't put both dummies in though because given one, the information in the other is redundant.